AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 Unfortunately, test cases aren't provided for this one.
 However, looking at the two responses, there are a couple obvious differences.
 ChatGPT doesn't handle the size of the board at all.
 CodeSignal uses this size in multiple places of their code.
 ChatGPT also uses `all()` and `any()` checks, where
 CodeSignal uses longer and more complicated `if` statements.
-Personally, I'd prefer the simiple `if` statements for readability.
+Personally, I'd prefer the simple `if` statements for readability.

-I'm unsure how to score this one without the test cases, but will note that ChatGPT failed CodeSignal's first sentence in the solution explaination:
+I'm unsure how to score this one without the test cases, but will note that ChatGPT failed CodeSignal's first sentence in the solution explanation:

 > This solution starts by defining some dimensions that will be important for the problem.

-I skeptical that without the size of the figure this will work as expected.
+I'm skeptical that without the size of the figure this will work as expected.

 ## Lookup Table